Louisville OCD Clinic

 Organization is one of the most common types when individuals think of OCD.
 This boils down to an obsession with needing everything to be in its right place or symmetrical.
 This could look like wanting all labels facing in the same direction or keeping their room clean at all times.

-If an individual is not able to accomplish this, it might leave them with feelings of distress.
-They can believe due to the lack of organization harm can happen to themselves or loved ones.
+If an individual cannot accomplish this, it might leave them with feelings of distress.
+They can believe that harm can happen to themselves or loved ones due to the lack of organization.

 2. Contamination